PatrickTerlisten/PoSh/README.md

 ------------------------
 This script retrieves a console screenshot of one or more virtual machines.

-Get-iovDisableIRSetting.ps1
+Fix-iovDisableIRSetting.ps1
 ---------------------------
-The script checks the current setting of the Intel IOMMU interrupt remapper (iovDisableIR).
+The script checks the current setting of the Intel IOMMU interrupt remapper (iovDisableIR) and fixes this issue if necessary.
 This is especially designed for customers that are running VMware ESX 5.5, 6.0 and 6.5 on HPE ProLiant Gen8 models